 He spoke of how the partying and substance abuse numbed him, that the real high came with being sober.
 Love that.

-You are beautiful.
 You are treasured, you are sacred, you are HIS.
-Praying for anyone who needed to hear that today.
+Praying for anyone who needs to hear this today.